freightdev/MARK/README.md

 > MARK is a markdown-native memory routing system for humans, agents, and hybrid tools.
 > It reads `.md`, `.mark`, `.marker`, `.bookmark`, and `.mstp` files and turns them into structured, usable memory flows.
+> This protects the structure — not the product.
+MARK is memory-first.

 ---